 This a local market so don’t expect to find any souvenirs – for that, head straight to the famous Chichicastenango market.

-The most popular place in Flores to stay is Los Amigos.
+The most popular Flores, Guatemala hotels is Los Amigos.

 They have a nice courtyard and common facilities, but charge Q70 / $9.65 per large dorm.